MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ### Run nslookup from VictimPC

 To test DNS reconnaissance, we'll use the native Microsoft binary, *nslookup*.
 DNS servers with correct configuration will refuse queries of this type and won't allow the zone transfer attempt.
-If this is the first logical activity the ContsoDC sensor ever sees, then we are going to wait 15 minutes after we first run this section.
-Then, we are going to run these commands again.

 Sign into **VictimPC**, using the compromised JeffL credentials.
 Run the following command: